BHFock/git-cl/docs/tutorial.md

 Changelists are saved locally in `.git/cl.json`.
 They’re private to your workspace and not shared or committed.
 Think of them as quick labels on piles of work.

+Read more: [Why git-cl exists: A personal history](../why-git-cl.md) of changelists from SVN to Git.

 ## How changelists fit into Git workflows

 Changelists act as a layer above Git's [staging area](https://git-scm.com/about/staging-area) — helping you group related edits before deciding what to stage or commit: